 How Are Guinea Pigs and Hamsters Similar?

-However, only a few basic things are their similarities.
-Both are rodents and have whiskers.
-They both like to munch on fresh food (different items for each, most of the time) and they both consume pellets.
+However, only a few basic things are their similarities, both are rodents and have whiskers.
+They both like to munch on fresh food (different foods for each, most of the time) and they both consume pellets.

-Even if they do fight, it would obviously be an unfair fight due to the different body size.
+Even if they do fight, it would obviously be an unfair fight due to the different body sizes.
 The hostility of the hamster might interfere with the sedentary and calm personality of the guinea pig.

 Also, the mutually shared cage itself would pose a risk for the hamster escaping, or the guinea pig lacking the large space it needs.

 There must be enough space for toilet needs, toys and playing, as well as sleeping.
 With all these things in mind, know that the cage would be way too crowded and unpleasant for different rodent species.

-Guinea pigs and hamsters are not too needy; they just need a cage fit for their size, several food items that are easy and cheap to find and purchase, and some floor space to walk around once in a while.
+Guinea pigs and hamsters are not too needy, they just need a cage fit for their size, several food items that are easy, cheap to find and purchase, and some floor space to walk around once in a while.